ViewComponent/view_component/docs/guide/generators.md

 ### Skip collision check

 The generator prevents naming collisions with existing components.
 To skip this check and force the generator to run, use the `--skip-collision-check` or `--force` option.

-## Customizing the generator

-The best way to tailor the component generator to your project needs, is to create your own.

-See [view_component-contrib](https://github.com/palkan/view_component-contrib#installation-and-generating-generators) for a possible approach.